 THE SEARCH FOR MY IDENTITY ABROAD

 When I lived in Morocco, finding my identity was something I struggled with, even though I did not realize it was a cause of stress.
-As a diplomat’s wife (often known as the ‘trailing spouse’), I was automatically given labels that put me into boxes set to define who I was and what my role was supposed to be.
+As a diplomat’s wife (often known as the ‘trailing spouse’), I was automatically given labels that put me into boxes to define who I was and what my role was supposed to be.
 Conversations that targeted my insecurities were had early on in my expat journey (and continue to this day).

-Having a YouTube channel and social media platforms have always helped me stay sane and somewhat consistent with my life.
+A YouTube channel and social media platforms have always helped me stay sane and somewhat consistent with my life.
 Making videos and sharing my life online has always been something I did, even before getting married and becoming an expat.
 I love that I can take my camera anywhere I travel or move.
 While in Morocco, making YouTube videos gave me a sense of purpose and fulfillment.
 When I started to worry about growth and income, YouTube became another source of stress for me.

 LIFE IN INDIA

 On the other hand, I struggled a lot in my personal life during this time.
 I was not comfortable with who I was AGAIN, and I struggled to find my purpose and identity in this new phase of my life.
 Transitioning again was difficult, and I had trouble adjusting.
-But like I mentioned, during my time in Morocco, I could get out and explore, which allowed me to connect with the country and its people.
+But as I mentioned, during my time in Morocco, I could get out and explore, which allowed me to connect with the country and its people.
 In India, finding those same connections took a bit more effort.

 GIVING MYSELF GRACE